10 social media best practices for 2021

-Over 45% of the world’s population uses some form of social media.
-That’s over 3 billion people.
+Over 49% of the world’s population uses some form of social media.
+That’s nearly 4 billion people.

 By now, you’re probably aware that your brand should have a presence on social media.
 However, the steps needed to assert or improve that presence may be unclear.
 Without a firm strategy backed up by real data, you aren’t going to see the results you want.

-If you’re ready to do better, these ten best practices in social media marketing will put you on the path to making social media deliver greater business value for your brand.
+If you’re ready to do better, these ten best practices in social media marketing will put you on the path to making social media deliver greater business value for your brand in 2021.

 1. Research your customers